+This page contains code for a CSS floating menu bar.
 Also known as "fixed menus" and "hovering menus", floating menus stay in a fixed position when you scroll the page.
 They appear to "float" on top of the page as you scroll.

 Example of a Floating Menu

-Create A Floating Menu
+Floating Menu Position

-Feel free to change the width, color, and other properties as you wish (as long as you don't remove
+Feel free to change the width, color, and other properties as you wish.
+As long as you don't remove

 Note that this code may not work in older browsers.
 This is because some older browsers don't support

 position:fixed.
 If the above example doesn't work for you, this could be the reason.